N-Erickson/Twitch-AI-Newscaster/README.md

 Originally a fork from https://github.com/Pedrolian/twitch-obs-scene-changer But has become its own thing.

+This will listen to a twitch channel's chat for the !talk command.
+It will take everything after that and send it to OpenAI's API.
+The response will be saved in a text file, then converted to speech and automatically played back.

 ### Prerequisites
 * [NodeJS](https://nodejs.org/en/) - NodeJS v.10
 * [OBS-Websocket Plugin](https://obsproject.com/forum/resources/obs-websocket-remote-control-of-obs-studio-made-easy.466/)